Where to get help

 If you are in Burkina Faso, Côte d’Ivoire, Mali or Senegal, note that Australia does not have an embassy or consulate in those countries.
 By agreement between the Canadian and Australian governments, the Canadian Embassies in Ouagadougou, Abidjan, Bamako and Dakar provide consular assistance to Australians.
 This service includes the issuance of Provisional Travel Documents.
 More information on Provisional Travel Documents is available here.

 If you are in Guinea, Liberia, Sierra Leone or Togo, neither Australia nor Canada has an embassy or consulate in those countries.
-The Australian High Commission provides consular assistance to Australians travelling in those countries.
+The Australian High Commission in Ghana provides consular assistance to Australians travelling in those countries.

 Travel information for Australians